Meet Ann Patterson

 Ann began her career as a visual information specialist for the federal government, but soon broadened her skillset to include all aspects of marketing and communications.
 She worked as a marketing specialist at PricewaterhouseCoopers LLP, then as an alliance marketing and business development manager at Ernst & Young Technologies.

 In 2002, Ann joined BITS/Financial Services Roundtable, further expanding her expertise to include managing operations, member recruitment and retention, communications, media relations, events and critical liaisons with C-suite executives at some of the largest U.S. financial institutions.
-Promoted to vice president, Ann played an integral role in safeguarding banking protections for consumers, particularly vulnerable adults.
+As vice president, Ann played an integral role in safeguarding banking protections for consumers.

 “Working for a small nonprofit means wearing multiple hats.
 This gave me a tremendous opportunity to learn and manage every aspect of the organization,” Ann explains, adding, “I also found the work to be very rewarding.”

 Inspired to stay in the nonprofit arena, Ann took an executive director position with Medical Identity Fraud Alliance, where she oversaw all facets of the organization, including short- and long-term strategic visioning and execution.
 In her most recent position as food program director for ALIVE!
 Inc., she successfully dealt with the unique challenge of the pandemic’s impact on their food assistance program for low-income and unhoused communities.
-She expertly pivoted the organization to “crisis mode”, expanding staff, volunteers and programming to scale tenfold, meeting the significantly increased demand.
+She expertly pivoted to “crisis mode,” expanding staff, volunteers and programming, meeting the significantly increased demand.

 With her diverse management expertise, effective relationship skills, strategic visioning and innovative leadership success, we are confident Ann will be an outstanding asset to IACS.
 And she is eager to move IACS forward.